 The egg plant aubergines, sucked up every morsel of liquid while soaking up the oven heat.
-The end result was super, albeit chunky as and not at all like Jamie Oliver’s photo.
-It tasted delicious and I didn’t shit myself so I would say it’s a win all round.
+The end result was delicious, albeit chunky and not at all like Jamie Oliver’s photo.
+It tasted delicious and I didn’t shit myself like last time so I would say it’s a win all round.
 It was most certainly not worthy of a photo at the end, though, it looked questionable on camera.

 It costs around $35 to make this dish, which includes my bottle of wine.
 Bargain!

 Taste: 4 / 5 (5 being delicious)